jakubBone/Checkout-Component-/README.md

 ## 🛠️ Architecture and Design

-The project is built on the foundations of **Spring Boot** and **Maven**.
 I opted for a classic, layered architecture to keep it clear:

 *   **`Controller`**: Here, the API receives HTTP requests
 *   **`Service`**: The heart of the business logic (scanning, counting and handling discounts)